HoverBaum/hoverbaum-midjourney-gpt/prompt.md

 - Portrait of a Celtic Jedi Sentinel with wet Shamrock Armor, green lightsaber, by Aleksi Briclot, shiny wet dramatic lighting --ar 3:4
 - A smile dinosaur illustration, children's book illustration, simple, cute, full color, minimalist, detailed, illustration, no background
 - A detailed ink sketch of a medical sorcerer, wearing a wizard's garb.
 The style references the intricacy of classic comic book art and Renaissance medical drawings.
-Tahe lighting is stark and contrasted, creating a dramatic, chiaroscuro effect.
+The lighting is stark and contrasted, creating a dramatic, chiaroscuro effect.
 The color palette is monochromatic, with varying shades of black, white, and gray to emphasize texture and depth.
 The composition is a close-up, focusing on the sorcerer's intense gaze and the intricate details of his attire

+Note: print the created prompt as a paragraph of text.